-An Unsettling Crime for Samuel Craddock comes out January 3, 2017.
+An Unsettling Crime for Samuel Craddock is now available.
 In a starred book review, Publishers Weekly says, "Shames's superior sixth Samuel Craddock mystery...a prequel, explores a significant case at the start of the retired police chief's career.
 Skilled depictions of the lawman's formative choices and emotions enhance a timely story with resonance in the era of Black Lives Matter."

 "A favorite of fans who like their police procedurals with a strong ethical center, Shames provides the back story of a Southern cop caught between his job and his culture."

 "Shames once again enchants with her portrayal of life in rural Texas.
 Each character has a unique personality that remains in the mind of the reader long after the book is closed.
 The stunning conclusion will surprise most as Shames deftly weaves her tale."
 4 1/2 stars TOP PICK, FANTASTIC—Keeper

 "It's the writer's skill that keeps us reading.
 There's a nervous tension under the surface of the everyday prose, born of Craddock's (undeserved) sense that he might not be quite up to this job.
 Small-town policing, strong on character, much like Steven F. Havill's Posadas County series."